ZetCode

 HttpResponse.BodyHandlers.discarding());

-We send a request and receive a body.
+We send the request and receive a response.

 HttpHeaders headers = response.headers();